top of page

 The next responsibility was to translate the principle into early education.

-The children’s book was created as a foundation tool — age-appropriate, accessible, and structured — to introduce young minds to the idea that:
+The children’s book was created as a foundation tool to introduce questioning early: The Amazing Children: Journey to a Better World.

 The evidence record exposes patterns.